cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 Finally, we can now test querying the blockchain tip of our `cardano-node`:

-- Run `cardano-node` in a seperate terminal for it to start syncing (if not already).
+- First, run `cardano-node` in a separate terminal for it to start syncing (if not already).
 - Open another terminal and run the following command `cardano-cli query tip --testnet-magic 1097911063`.
 > You should see something like this:
 > ```json